Why Facebook Is Good for Marketing Your Small BusinessWeb.com Team

-To help you get started with Facebook or enhance current efforts, Web.com Paid Social Manager and in-house subject matter expert, Ray Castro, shares some thoughts and helpful tips for small businesses looking to incorporate Facebook marketing into their overall marketing strategy.
+To help you get started with Facebook or enhance current efforts, below we'll share some thoughts and helpful tips for small businesses looking to incorporate Facebook marketing into their overall marketing strategy.

 Why Facebook Marketing?

-He also shared how Facebook offers a wide variety of opportunities for SMBs.
-“What’s interesting about Facebook is that it provides multiple ways to deliver your message.
-While Google Ad Manager is generally limited by lines of text in a URL, Facebook allows you to include images, video, different ad types, different copy presentations and more.”
+Facebook offers a wide variety of opportunities for SMBs.
+Facebook provides multiple ways to deliver your message.
+While Google Ad Manager is generally limited by lines of text in a URL, Facebook allows you to include images, video, different ad types, different copy presentations and more.

 The versatile nature of Facebook also means that when you’re just jumping in, there is a lot to learn.
-Ray gave a quick rundown on the most important things small business owners should know about Facebook marketing.
+Here is a quick rundown on the most important things small business owners should know about Facebook marketing.

-He went on to explain why Facebook made these changes: “This change was likely done to increase the importance of Facebook ads.
-The cost of Facebook ads usually only represents a fraction of what SMBs are spending in terms of paid media, so it's an investment with potentially low spend and big gains.”
+Why did Facebook make these changes?
+The change was likely done to increase the importance of Facebook ads.
+The cost of Facebook ads usually only represents a fraction of what SMBs are spending in terms of paid media, so it's an investment with potentially low spend and big gains.